huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 At first, you will work on the original repository.
 Often, the original implementation is very "researchy" meaning that documentation might be lacking and the code can be difficult to understand.
-But this should be exactly your motivation to reimplement [name of the model].
+But this should be exactly your motivation to reimplement [name of model].
 At Hugging Face, one of our main goals is to *make people stand on the shoulders of giants* which translates here very well into taking a working model and rewriting it to make it as **accessible, user-friendly, and beautiful** as possible.
 This is the #1 motivation to re-implement models into 🤗Transformers - trying to maximize access